Capitol Hill bar R Place, leaving Pine Street location, seeks new home

-Long-running Capitol Hill LGBTQ+ bar R Place will be vacating its iconic teal, multilevel home at 619 East Pine Street, according to a statement posted by R Place staff on the venue’s website and Facebook page Tuesday.
+Long-running Capitol Hill LGBTQ+ bar R Place will be vacating its iconic teal, multilevel home at 619 E. Pine St., according to a statement posted by R Place staff on the venue’s website and Facebook page Tuesday.
+(LGBTQ+ stands for lesbian, gay, bisexual, transgender and queer/questioning, with the + denoting everything along the gender and sexuality spectrum.)

 Addressing ” ‘R’ loyal customers,” staff wrote, “R Place has been a staple in the gay community for over 35 years.
 It was our intention to reopen.
 However, due to unfortunate circumstances beyond our control, it is with the heaviest of hearts that we are unable to renew the lease at our current location.
 We are grateful to you all for your years of patronage at 619 E Pine St.”